-A repentance ceremony that has continued for more than 1260 years: Shuni-e/Todai-ji Temple
+A repentance ceremony that has continued for more than 1270 years: Shuni-e/Todaiji Temple

 ※Unauthorized reproduction of images on this page is prohibited

-Performance of this traditional ceremony in the Nigatsu-do Hall of Todai-ji Temple has continued every year for over 1260 years.
-In the ceremony, monks confine themselves within the Nigatsu-do Hall and confess and repent to the eleven-faced Kannon Bodhisattva, the main deity enshrined there, on behalf of the people, praying for the safety of the nation and welfare of society.
-Nowadays, the ceremony is conducted over a two-week period beginning March 1, but originally it began on the first day of the second month of the lunisolar calendar, hence the name Shuni-e (meaning “Second-month Service”).
-This is also the origin of the name Nigatsu-do (meaning “Second-month Hall).
+This traditional ceremony has been held annually at the Nigatsu-do Hall of Todaiji Temple for over 1,270 years.
+Monks known as Rengyōshū isolate themselves and repent before the eleven-faced Kannon Bodhisattva, the main deity of the Nigatsu-do Hall, praying for the nation's safety and societal welfare.
+The ceremony takes place over two weeks starting on March 1.
+However, it originally began on the first day of the second month of the lunisolar calendar, which gives rise to the name Shuni-e (meaning "Second-month Service").
+This designation also explains why it is referred to as Nigatsu-do, meaning "Second-month Hall."

-*Otaimatsu is performed every day of the ceremony period, but performance times and crowding may change depending on the day.
-Please check temple information in advance.
+*Otaimatsu is performed every night during the ceremony period, but performance times and crowd levels may vary depending on the day.
+Please check the temple information in advance.

 Spots